 Many television viewers recognize Argabright as a familiar face on racing telecasts.
 His broadcast work began in 1990, and over the following three-plus decades Argabright has appeared on MAVTV, CBS Sports, NBC Sports, ESPN, The Nashville Network (TNN), and SPEED, among other networks.
 Argabright also served as a pit reporter with the Indianapolis 500 Radio Network from 2004 to 2010.

 In 2021 Argabright announced his decision to step away from full-time travel associated with his broadcast career.
-He stopped short of calling it a full retirement, as he continues his magazine writing and appeared in a handful of broadcasts in 2022.
-He continues work on several book projects that are not yet published.
+He stopped short of calling it a full retirement, as he continues his magazine writing and continues to work a limited number of racing broadcasts.
+He also continues work on several book projects that are not yet published, and in early 2023 launched a YouTube channel which features video essays and other elements.

 Argabright’s life away from media work has revolved around his large and bustling family.
 He enjoys classic cars and since 2000 has owned and maintained a 1969 Chevrolet Camaro SS, a hands-on project since the beginning.
 He is a longtime fan of classic film and also enjoys music as well as studying World War II history.
 He and wife Lisa continue to reside in Central Indiana.